Kong/konnect-quickstart/plugins/custom-plugins/add-custom-header/README.md

 8. Paste the environment variables from what was copied in step 6 into the .env file.
 It should look like this:

 ![Env File](../../install/images/env.png)

+NOTE: It's important to note you need to set `KONG_UNTRUSTED_LUA: "on"` in your docker-compose file.
+This is already set.

 9. In this directory, run `docker-compose up -d`.
 By running this command it will build a new docker image using the `kong.Dockerfile` and use that image in our Kong Konnect dataplane proxy.
 10. Run `docker container ls`